reaperXKSGIV/.readme/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="50"/>
 </p>

-Kinda inactive on GitHub but if you have any questions or suggestions on any of my projects, text me on Discord.
+Active on GitHub making loads of scripts dm for a private script $20 for own script

-I'm currently focusing mainly on Game Development, but I also make exploit scripts for Roblox.
+I'm currently Making roblox game but mostly on roblox scripts and working on python etc